 It’s not always easy to know where you stand in a friendship, but there are ways to spot when it’s no good.
 Find out how to recognise and handle a toxic friendship.
-Remember to have support around you, and to ask for help when you need it.
+Remember to keep your support network around you, and ask for help when you need it.

-If you’re wondering whether your friendship with someone is toxic, you can look out for some possible signs.
+If you’re wondering whether your friendship with someone is toxic, there are signs you can look out for.
 A toxic friend might:

 None of us likes the idea of losing a friend, and some people deserve a second chance.
 Your friend may not be aware that their behaviour bothers you.
 It might be worth talking to them and establishing some healthy boundaries: